MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/turn-off-telemetry.md

 Use the following procedure:

-1. On the SPF server, Set the value of the "DiagnosticAndUsageDataEnabled" registry subkey under *HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation* to 0.
-If the registry key is not present, then create the key with the name *DiagnosticAndUsageDataEnabled* and set the value to 0.
+1. On the SPF server, Set the value of the "DiagnosticAndUsageDataEnabled" registry subkey under `HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation` to 0.
+If the registry key is not present, then create the key with the name `DiagnosticAndUsageDataEnabled` and set the value to 0.

-   - To create a new Registry Key, under HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation,  right-click, and select **New** > **DWORD (32-bit) Value** as shown below:
+   - To create a new Registry Key, under `HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation`,  right-click, and select **New** > **DWORD (32-bit) Value** as shown below:

      ![spf telemetry new key ](./media/telemetry/spf-telemetry-newkey.png)

-   - Enter the name of the key as *DiagnosticAndUsageDataEnabled*.
+   - Enter the name of the key as `DiagnosticAndUsageDataEnabled`.

    - Once the key appears in the list of keys double-click on the key and enter 0 in the *Value data* field as shown below:

      ![spf telemetry key value](./media/telemetry/spf-telemetry-keyvaluedata.png)

-2. Use the *Set-SCSpfTelemetry* command and set the telemetry option as shown in the following image:
+2. Use the `Set-SCSpfTelemetry` command and set the telemetry option as shown in the following image:

    ![spf telemetry](./media/telemetry/spf-telemetrydisabled.png)